-Note: If you plan to add weight to the garland by adding lemons or other heavy items, you will need to secure the garland more firmly to the wreath base.
+Note: If you plan to add weight to the garland by adding lemons or other heavy items, you must firmly secure the garland to the wreath base.
 I recommend using twine or twist ties to tie the garland securely.

 Oops!
-Once the lemons were attached, I found that the garland wanted to pull away from the original wreath.
+Once the lemons were attached, the garland wanted to pull away from the original wreath.

-I was able to correct my mistake but I recommend attaching firmly prior to adding the lemons as stated above.
+As stated above, I corrected my mistake, but I recommend attaching firmly before adding the lemons.

 This was such an easy and inexpensive DIY Spring Wreath Idea.

-Keep in mind that you can substitute the lemons for flowers or other fruit choices.
+Remember that you can substitute lemons for flowers or other fruit choices.
 Get creative with your repurposed wreath.

 The additional items cost only $14.00 as they were on sale.
-Plus, I can remove the fruit and garland after the summer and still use the original wreath as it was intended.
+Plus, I can remove the fruit and garland after the summer and still use the original wreath as intended.

-In addition, it only took about 10 minutes to update for a new Spring Wreath.
+In addition, it only took about 10 minutes to update a new Spring Wreath.